Herbal Remedies for OCD

 OCD is a common mental illness, with most people diagnosed by the age of 19.
 However, older adults may develop the condition in response to a traumatic or stressful event. ²

-In order to combat OCD, most doctors will prescribe serotonin reuptake inhibitors (SRIs) and recommend certain psychotherapies, such as cognitive behavioral therapy (CBT) and habit reversal training.
+To combat OCD, most doctors will prescribe serotonin reuptake inhibitors (SRIs) and psychotherapies, such as cognitive behavioral therapy (CBT).
 While there isn’t a known cure for OCD, certain treatments can ease symptoms and make life manageable.

 What Causes OCD?